 - You can only receive one free device per merchant account.
 If you have multiple locations or need more than one terminal to keep up with sales, you’ll either have to purchase additional terminals at full cost or open multiple merchant accounts (a much costlier option).

-Shift4’s “free” terminal offer, which is heavily promoted on its website and by its sales agents, is actually a little worse than most.
+Shift4’s “free” terminal offer, which is heavily promoted by its sales agents, is actually a little worse than most.
 While you’ll still have to accept the usual three-year contract in exchange for a free terminal, buying your equipment outright does not fully waive the long-term contract.
 Instead, you’ll still have to accept a one-year contract that automatically renews for one-year periods.
 However, this contract does not include an early termination fee, making it much easier to close your account if you need to.

 Overall, we believe your best option is to buy your equipment outright, allowing you the flexibility to change providers if things don’t work out later.
 However, the “free” terminal offer is still a better option than a traditional equipment lease for small businesses that can’t afford the upfront costs of buying a terminal or POS system.

 Because Shift4 offers an in-house payment gateway and POS systems, it includes an extensive online knowledgebase on its website.
 Here you’ll find all the documentation and resources you’ll need to analyze and (hopefully) solve any technical glitches that arise.
 Overall, it’s one of the best and most thorough knowledgebases we’ve seen from any provider.
 However, like any knowledgebase, it’s inherently limited to diagnosing hardware and software issues.
 It won’t be of any help if you experience an account hold, freeze, or termination or need help closing your account.